kevwalsh/vagov-content/pages/life-insurance/options-eligibility/tsgli.md

 <div class="va-introtext">

 Did you suffer a traumatic injury while serving in the military?
-Our Servicemembers’ Group Life Insurance Traumatic Injury Protection (TSGLI) may help you with short-term financial support while you recover.
+Our service members’ Group Life Insurance Traumatic Injury Protection (TSGLI) may help you with short-term financial support while you recover.
 Find out if you qualify—and how to manage your coverage.

 </div>